 hotcreting is an efficient method for placing high-quality, durable concrete in a wide variety of concrete structures.
-Shotcrete has been successfully used in substantial projects for well over a century.
-As with cast-in-place concrete, the quality of the shotcrete placement is dependent on the quality of the materials, proper mixing and transport, substrate/subgrade preparation, the placing process, and protection until final strength is reached.
+Shotcrete has been successfully used in substantial number of projects for well over a century.
+As with cast-inplace concrete, the quality of the shotcrete placement is dependent on the quality of the materials, proper mixing and transport, substrate/subgrade preparation, the placing process, and protection until final strength is reached.

-However, a comparison of the shotcrete process to the traditional "form-and-cast" process shows significant differences.
+However, a comparison of the shotcrete process to the traditional "form and cast" process shows significant differences.
 Specifically, when using the shotcrete process:

-- Formwork is eliminated or substantially reduced; - It is necessary to identify the best shotcrete process (wet- or dry-mix) for the job; - Special gunning equipment is required, including pumps, guns, hoses, nozzles, and admixture/water pumps; - Knowledge is required to safely use and maintain the shotcrete equipment; - A trained field crew that performs work totally unlike casting concrete in forms is required; - Environmental conditions that are unsatisfactory for quality shotcreting must be identified; - The nozzleman must be well-versed in shooting techniques, including proper air, water, and mixture flow; - The crew must be prepared to properly finish, protect, and cure freshly placed shotcrete; and - Knowledge of quality-control procedures specific to shotcrete is required.
+- · Formwork is eliminated or substantially reduced. - It is necessary to identify the best shotcrete process (wet- or dry-mix) for the job. - Special gunning equipment is required, including pumps, guns, hoses, nozzles, and admixture/ water pumps. - Knowledge is required to safely use and maintain the shotcrete equipment. - A trained field crew that performs work totally unlike casting concrete in forms is required. - Environmental conditions that are unsatisfactory for quality shotcreting must be identified. - The nozzleman must be well-versed in shooting techniques, including proper air, water, and mix flow. - The crew must be prepared to properly finish, protect, and cure freshly placed shotcrete. - Knowledge of quality control procedures specific to shotcrete is required.

-Based on these factors, it is apparent that a contractor offering to place quality shotcrete must have specific knowledge, equipment, training, and hands-on experience of the entire construction team-from company management through the field crew-to truly be considered a Shotcrete Contractor.
+Based on these factors, it is apparent that a contractor offering to place quality shotcrete can only truly be considered a qualified shotcrete contractor if every member of the shotcrete construction team-from company management through the field team-has specific knowledge, equipment, training, and hands-on experience in the shotcrete process.

 ACI 506R-05, "Guide to Shotcrete," is a great primer on shotcrete design and application.
-ACI Committee 506, Shotcreting, is currently working on revisions to the "Guide to Shotcrete" and in the latest drafts has developed an expanded section covering shotcrete crew requirements.
-Those provisions are summarized herein to help establish field crew qualifications.
-The requirements for the contracting firm to be considered a quality Shotcrete Contractor are then presented.
-Taken together, a shotcrete team that meets or exceeds the crew and contractor requirements will be best qualified to provide a cost-effective, quality, and durable shotcrete application.
+ACI Committee 506, Shotcreting, is currently working on revisions to the "Guide to Shotcrete"; in the latest drafts, the committee developed an expanded section covering shotcrete crew requirements.
+The following provisions are summarized to help establish field crew qualifications.
+The requirements for designating a contracting firm as a quality shotcrete contractor are then presented.
+A shotcrete team that meets or exceeds the presented crew and contractor requirements will be best qualified to provide a cost-effective, highquality, and durable shotcrete application.

-Field Crew Duties and Qualifications
+Field Team Duties and Qualifications